direct to content

 Salvage

-In 2016 it was discovered that the wrecks of De Ruyter and Java, and much of Kortenaer had disappeared from the seabed, although their imprints on the ocean floor remained.
+In 2016 it was discovered that the wrecks of the De Ruyter and Java, and much of the Kortenaer had disappeared from the seabed, although their imprints on the ocean floor remained.
 During a meeting on November 23, 2016, President Widodo of Indonesia and Prime Minister Rutte of the Netherlands agreed that the countries would work together to determine what had happened and to preserve their maritime heritage in the future.
 A three-tracked approach was agreed upon by both governments:

 Verification of the disappearance;